ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Cubic algorithm {{?RFC9438}} do not address it, but a newly designed algorithm has the opportunity to improve the state of the art.

-### Fairness within the Alternate Congestion Control Algorithm.
+### Fairness within the Alternate Congestion Control Algorithm

 When multiple competing flows all use the same alternate congestion control algorithm, the proposal should